CrumrineCoder/Bard-Release/README.md

 * Responsive
 * Video game OST vs songs
 * all tags should be checked in lowercase, even if written in upper.
+* Don't clear sources when searching for a tag

 Bugs:
 * Entering "winter\" breaks the textbox when adding a tag because of regular expressions